Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/AutoExposureLevel.md

 ## Description

 Auto exposure offset.
 The lower the value the darker the image.
+This only applies when `Exposure Control Mode` is set to any `Auto` mode.

 !!!
 Tip
     This parameter should be set on the 'Reference Image' configuration page.